 Section 250.5 applies in an action under the Uniform Civil Liability for Support Act.
-For a comparable provision applicable to criminal actions for support, see Penal Code § 2701.
+For a comparable provision applicable to criminal actions for failure to support, see Penal Code § 270i.

-1562.3.
-A copy of the business records subpoenaed pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562 is not made inadmissible by the hearsay rule when offered at the trial or other hearing to prove an act, condition, or event recorded if all of the following are established by the party offering the copy as evidence:

-(a) The affidavit accompanying the copy contains the statements required by subdivision (a) of Section 1561.

-(b) The subpoena duces tecum served upon the custodian of records or other qualified witness for the production of the copy did not contain the clause set forth in Section 1564 requiring personal attendance of the custodian or other qualified witness and the production of the original records.

-(c) The party offering the copy as evidence has served on each party, not less than 20 days prior to the date of trial or other hearing, both of the following:
+- SEC.
+2. Section 1562.3 is added to the Evidence Code, to read: - 1562.3.
+A copy of the business records subpoenaed pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, is not made inadmissible by the hearsay rule when offered at the trial or other hearing to prove an act, condition, or event recorded if all of the following are established by the party offering the copy as evidence: - (a) The affidavit accompanying the copy contains the statements required by subdivision (a) of Section 1561. - (b) The subpoena duces tecum served upon the custodian of records or other qualified witness for the production of the copy did not contain the clause set forth in Section 1564 requiring personal attendance of the custodian or other qualified witness and the production of the original records. - (c) The party offering the copy as evidence has served on each party, not less than 20 days prior to the date of trial or other hearing, both of the following:

-(1) A notice that a copy of the business records has been subpoended for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be offered in evidence pursuant to Section 1562.3 of the Evidence Code.

-(2) A copy of the business records to be offered in evidence or a notice that a copy of the business records have been deposited with the court in accordance with Section 1562.4.

-(d) No party has, within 10 days after being served with the notice referred to in subdivision (c), served on the party seeking to introduce the record both of the following:
+- (1) A notice that a copy of the business records has been subpoenaed for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be offered in evidence pursuant to Section 1562.3 of the Evidence Code. - (2) A copy of the business records to be offered in evidence or a notice that a copy of the business records has been deposited with the clerk of the court in accordance with Section 1562.4. - (d) No party has, within 10 days after being served with the notice referred to in subdivision (c), served on the party seeking to introduce the record both of the following:

-(1) A written demand that the requirements of subdivisions (c) and(d) of Section 1271 be satisfied before the record is admitted in evidence.
+(1) A written demand that the requirements of subdivisions (c) and (d) of Section 1271 be satisfied before the copy of the record is admitted in evidence.